rom529/React-Native-Input-Style/README.md

 # React-Native-Input-Style

-Styled Input With Animation For React Native
+Styled Input With Animation, Label and Error text For React Native

 ## Installation

-Use the package manager yarn / npm to install React-Native-Input-S.
+Use the package manager yarn / npm to install React-Native-Input-Style.

 ```bash
 npm install react-native-input-style --save